UPDATE: This online marketing post was first published on 15 June 2018 and updated on 4 October 2021.

 1. A business blog

-A business website must have a blog section.
+Our first online marketing tip is to add a blog section to your business website.
 Your business is selling products or services.
 That means you have extensive knowledge on those products and might have invested in research and development.
 You could have a team of experts with deep product and market knowledge.
 They keep up with related trends in the industry and they keep a close eye on competitors.
 They also watch how customers are consuming your products and services.
 And they know exactly what these customers want.

 You and your team are authorities.
 Blogging shares your expertise with the world.